 Some fully serviced pitches available with hard standing

 So that everyone can enjoy the big skies and starry nights, including the wildlife, lighting is sympathetically designed – a torch is advisable for trips to the loo in the night.

 We regret that due to the proximity to farm land and farm animals no dogs are allowed on site, unless they are guide dogs for the blind or fully trained disability assistance dogs.

 Severn Valley Touring, Awre, Newnham on Severn, Gloucestershire, GL14 1EJ

 Watch videos by Severn Valley Touring, showing the beautiful surroundings and wildlife.

 NEWNHAM ON SEVERN

 The site is 3 miles from Newnham on Severn – a vibrant, historic village on the banks of the River Severn.
-Here you will find a local stores, pharmacy, butchers, post office, pub (with an Indian restaurant and takeaway), a library and a café with gallery and gift shop.
+Here you will find a church, local stores with a deli counter and coffee shop, pharmacy, butchers, post office, pub (with an Indian takeaway), library and gift shop.